 An overall smooth tasting cigar - complex mix of flavours.

 Factory cigars (4)

-These cigars are made in Arturo Fuente factory, they are the one's whose colour does not quite make the standard for the premium cigars.
+These cigars are the one's whose colour does not quite make the standard for the premium cigars.

 At the height of British rule in India, colonial soldiers began to make their own cigars from the local tobacco.
 The fondness of the British for the Nepalese fighters led to the cigars being named Gurkha.
 After the British left India the cigar was still made in the Portuguese territory of Goa, eventually they simply lapsed into obscurity.
 The Gurkha cigar has been reborn and remains true to it's roots in faraway India.